malukenho/MigrateDB/README.md

 ```

 #### Step 2
 Create the class to relation with previous class.
-It go insert the data selected on *Step 1* on this database
+It's gonna insert the data selected on *Step 1* on this database

 ```php
 <?php